RNC agrees to pay some of Trump’s legal bills in N.Y. criminal investigation

 But in this case, Fischer said, the idea that the investigations in New York are connected to Trump’s campaign or position in the party “seems like a real stretch.”

-There was no sign that the RNC was paying legal bills for Trump’s companies, or for any Trump Organization employees.
-One person familiar with the company said that the Trump Organization itself — which is owned by Trump — was paying legal fees for Weisselberg.
+There was no sign that the RNC was paying legal bills for Trump’s companies or for any Trump Organization employees.
+One person familiar with the company said the Trump Organization itself — which is owned by Trump — was paying legal fees for Weisselberg.
 Weisselberg’s attorney, Mary Mulligan, declined to comment.